Vlašim: Culture

 The castle park hosts an annual festival on 1 May, which is a public holiday in the Czech Republic.

 Sport

-The town is home to an association football team, FC Sellier & Bellot Vlašim, which plays in the Czech National Football League, the second tier of Czech football.
+The town is home to FC Sellier & Bellot Vlašim, an association football team that plays in the Czech National Football League, the second tier of Czech football.

 Sights

 The main landmark of the town is the Vlašim Castle.
 The original Gothic castle was rebuilt in the Renaissance style in the 16th century.
 It is surrounded by a large English landscape garden with many pieces of romantic architecture such as the Chinese pavilion, Old Castle and its three gates.

 The Church of Saint Giles is a late Gothic building, built in 1522–1523.